Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV

 Special Considerations During Pregnancy

-Several other ARV agents with activity against HBV, including entecavir, adefovir, and telbivudine, have been evaluated and found not to be teratogenic in animals, but experience with these agents in human pregnancy is limited.
+Several other ART agents with activity against HBV, including adefovir and telbivudine, have been evaluated and found not to be teratogenic in animals, but experience with these agents in the first trimester of human pregnancy is limited.
 These drugs could be included in a regimen during pregnancy if other options are inappropriate.
-Each of these agents should be administered only in combination with a fully suppressive ARV regimen because of the risk of development of ARV drug resistance.
-Entecavir was associated with skeletal anomalies in rats and rabbits, but only at high, maternally toxic doses.
+Each of these agents should be administered only in combination with a fully suppressive ART regimen because of the risk of development of ART drug resistance.
+Entecavir was associated with skeletal anomalies in rats and rabbits, but only at high, maternally-toxic doses (package insert).
 Data on use of entecavir and adefovir in human pregnancy are not available.
-Telbivudine was given to 95 HBV-seropositive, HIV-seronegative women during the third trimester in 1 study, and it was well tolerated with no birth defects observed.112
+Telbivudine given to women who were HBV-seropositive, HIV-seronegative during the second and third trimester was well-tolerated with no birth defects observed.158

 Indications for HBV Vaccination: